next-hat/nanocl/crates/nanocld_client/readme.md

-# Nanocl client
+# Nanocld client

+## Overview

-The nanocl client library writen in Rust powered by ntex !
+The nanocl deamon api client library writen in Rust powered by ntex ! </br>
+Give you a set a function to communication to the nanocl daemon with ease.